jbc-cp/csc202-assignments/projects/3/ass3a.md

 ### Data Definition for Huffman Tree

-A Huffman Tree is a binary tree of HuffmanNodes.
+A Huffman Tree or HTree is a binary tree of HNode's and HLeaf's.

-* A HuffmanNode class represents either a leaf or an internal node (including the root node) of a Huffman tree.
-A HuffmanNode contains a character (stored as an ASCII value) an occurrence count for that character, as well as references to left and right Huffman subtrees, each of which is a binary tree of HuffmanNodes.
-The character value and occurrence count of an internal node are assigned as described below.
-You may add fields in your HuffmanNode definition if you feel it is necessary for your implementation.
-Do not change the names of the fields specified in the huffman.py starter file given to you via GitHub.
+* An HNode contains an occurrence count for that tree, and a left and a right HTree.
+An HLeaf contains only a character and an occurrence count.

 ### Build a Huffman Tree